SyneRBI/SIRF-SuperBuild/README.md

 As CMake doesn't come with FFTW3 support, it is currently necessary to have `FindFFTW3.cmake` reproduced 3 times. sigh.

 If you want to use your own FFTW3 library but it is not in a standard location, you have to set an environment variable `FFTW3_ROOT_DIR` before running CMake.
-This is poorely documented in FindFFTW3.cmake, which could be fixed by a PR to Gadgetron, ISMRMRD and SIRF.
-(Note that KT has tried to use `set(ENV{FFTW3_ROOT_DIR} somelocation)` in our `External_FindFFTW.cmake`.
+This is poorly documented in `FindFFTW3.cmake`, which could be fixed by a PR to Gadgetron, ISMRMRD and SIRF.
+(Note that KT has tried to use `set(ENV{FFTW3_ROOT_DIR} some/location)` in our `External_FindFFTW.cmake`.
 This however doesn't pass the environment variable to the CMake instances for Gadgetron etc.)

 By the way, if you build with `USE_SYSTEM_FFTW3=OFF` (the default except on Windows), the  `FFTW3_ROOT_DIR` env variable is ignored (as find_library etc give precedence to `MAKE_PREFIX_PATH` over `HINTS` ).